 One of the most prevalent and costly crimes that plague the local business community are Theft by Check.
 The purpose of this site is to alert you to some ways you can avoid taking hot checks, as well as to bring about some awareness as to procedures that will assist us in prosecuting the check writer if such crime is committed.

 We want to help our businesses in Victoria County to succeed, and prevention of this crime is the ultimate goal.
 We will do everything legally possible to collect restitution due to you.
 Our services are free, and in addition to collecting restitution, we collect a $30 merchant fee for your trouble.

 Remember… Crime Prevention begins with alert, knowledgeable citizens.
 Hot checks can be controlled with your help.
 If you have any questions, please call our Check Section.
-Chief Clerk, Virginia Garber, Assistant Chief Clerk, Theresa Garcia, and Investigator, ROBERT BIANCHI, will be happy to assist you.
+Chief Clerk, VIRGINIA GARBER, Assistant Clerk, TERRY HERNANDEZ, and Investigator, ROBERT BIANCHI, will be happy to assist you.